 Thank you for visiting the CSUN Music Therapy web page.
-The CSUN Music Therapy program was established in 1984 by Professor Ron Borczon who still directs the program today.
+The CSUN Music Therapy program was established in 1984 by Professor Ron Borczon who retired in the Spring of 2022.
+Our new director, Hilary Yip, runs the program today.

 The Bachelor of Arts in Music option in Music Therapy is designed to prepare students for careers in the therapeutic applications of music (entrance audition required-click here to read more).